All about Dubai’s ban on single-use plastic

 Here’s a breakdown of the phases:

-- Phase One (January 1, 2024): The initial phase will see the prohibition of single-use plastic bags thinner than 57 micrometres, which has already been implemented in various forms.
+- Phase One (January 1, 2024): The initial phase implemented the prohibition of single-use plastic bags thinner than 57 micrometres, which has already been implemented in various forms.

-- Phase Two (January 1, 2025): This phase will expand the ban to include a range of single-use plastic products such as straws, cups and containers.
+- Phase Two (January 1, 2025): This phase implemented the prohibition of a range of single-use plastic products such as straws, cups and containers.

-- Phase Three (January 1, 2026): The final phase will target additional items, including plastic plates and food containers, ensuring a more comprehensive approach to reducing plastic waste.
+- Phase Three (January 1, 2026): The final phase targets additional items, including plastic plates and food containers, ensuring a more comprehensive approach to reducing plastic waste.

 The 25 fils charge on single-use plastic was removed on June 1, 2024, when all bags under 57 micrometres were prohibited.